lechatthecat/laravel-soketi-broadcast-examole-by-websoket/README.md

 ### Notice
 Though I may update later, this project is using "sync" for its queue backend.
-This is because this project is using redis cluster and [queue with redis cluster is  bit complicated](https://stackoverflow.com/questions/41091103/laravel-predis-redis-cluster-moved-no-connection-to-127-0-0-16379).
+This is because this project is using redis cluster and [queue with redis cluster is a bit complicated](https://stackoverflow.com/questions/41091103/laravel-predis-redis-cluster-moved-no-connection-to-127-0-0-16379).
 Depending on your situation, you may need to change the backend to "redis", DB or other choice.